ClissonFlorian/Centreon-Powershell-Module/README.md

 ## How to use it

-Refer you to the <a href="https://documentation.centreon.com/docs/centreon/en/latest/api/clapi/objects/index.html">Centreon Clapi documentation</a> documentation Centreon Clapi according to the action you want to do.
+Refer you to the <a href="https://documentation.centreon.com/docs/centreon/en/latest/api/clapi/objects/index.html">Centreon Clapi documentation</a> according to the action you want to do.

 ### Run Centreon(Clapi) Command